Tsapu/smart-solution/smart-client/README.md

-This was made just for testing the endpoint, before connecting the potentiometers
+This app contains four sliders and a button made just for testing the endpoint, before connecting the physical potentiometers and button